-In the easy case when $\mu$ is large and $\sigma$ is close to $\mu$ , the differences between the various approximations are marginal, and all of the estimates are close to the true probability.
-On the other hand, if $\mu$ is relatively small and $\sigma$ differs substantially from $\mu$ , then the approximations for the distribution that are based on the exponential and gamma distributions do not perform nearly as well as those based on the shifted exponential approximation.
+In the easy case when μ is large and σ is close to μ , the differences between the various approximations are marginal, and all of the estimates are close to the true probability.
+On the other hand, if μ is relatively small and σ differs substantially from μ , then the approximations for the distribution that are based on the exponential and gamma distributions do not perform nearly as well as those based on the shifted exponential approximation.
 In these tables (and the ones that follow) we omit the approximations based on the Weibull distribution because these approximations are so much worse than those given by the other methods.

 Example 9.
 (Variable Window Scans).
-Again we let $\{Z_n : n \geq 1\}$ be a sequence of Bernoulli trials, but this time we scan for the occurrence of either of two situations: either we observe at least 2 failures in 10 consecutive trials, or we observe at least 3 failures in 50 consecutive trials.
-Here are interested in the approximation for the
+Again we let $\{Z_n : n \ge 1\}$ be a sequence of Bernoulli trials, but this time we scan for the occurrence of either of two situations: either we observe at least 2 failures in 10 consecutive trials, or we observe at least 3 failures in 50 consecutive trials.
+Here are interested in the approximation for the distribution of the waiting time τ until one of these two situations occurs.
+Here in order for τ and the waiting time τ_A to have the same distribution we need a compound pattern A that contains 224 simple patterns.